rowanpi/dsd_kubernetes_demo/README.md

 - Run `kubectl get services` to see if the church-people-service has been created.

 ### Use helm to spin up the church-people-frontend module
-- The first thing we have to do before spinning up the frontend container is to configure it to point to the gateway service on minikube as the backend.
-Previously we obtained the URL when setting up the tunnel.
+- The first thing you have to do before spinning up the frontend container is to configure it to point to the gateway service on minikube as the backend.
+Previously you obtained the URL when setting up the tunnel.
 From that value take its IP (should be 127.0.0.1) and insert it in the `church-people-chart/values.yaml` file for the app.host config.
 Take the port and set it to the app.port value in the values.yaml file.
 - Then install the frontend.
 Run `helm upgrade --install church-people-frontend ./church-people-frontend-chart`
 - Run `kubectl get pods` to see if the church-people-frontend pod has been created (or busy creating at least)
 - Run `kubectl get services` to see if the church-people-frontend has been created.